-Tension is one of those things that most beginning crocheters have a hard time with.
+It can be a challenge to master the tension of your yarn when you are learning to crochet.
+You are not alone as tension is one of the things that most beginning crocheters have a hard time with.
 Usually, a beginner will use a tension that is either too tight or too loose.
-In my experience, practice will solve most tension issues.
-I don't know of any surefire way other than practicing, practicing, practicing.
+The good news is that practice will solve most tension issues, so the first step is practice, practice, practice.

-Edna Kurtzman is our video instructor, and the videos are filmed in such a way that you can clearly see how Edna holds her hook and tensions the yarn.
-Like I said, everyone has a different way of doing that, so if her way doesn't work for you please don't stress about that.
-I hold my hook and yarn differently than she does.
+There are a great many free crochet videos online that you can watch.
+Look for ones that are filmed in such a way that you can clearly see how the crochet instructor holds the hook and tensions the yarn.
+Everyone has a different way of doing it, so if one person's way doesn't work for you, look for a different example.

-I am right-handed, and I hold the crochet hook in my right hand.
-I usually use the ring and pinky fingers on my left hand to manipulate the yarn and regulate the tension as I work.
-With my left hand, I also hold my work-in-progress.
-In the beginning, my left hand can hold the whole piece.
-As it grows larger and heavier, my right hand will also help hold it, but my left hand does most of the work.
+A right-handed person would hold the crochet hook in the right hand.
+Often the right-handed person will use the ring and pinky fingers on the left hand to manipulate the yarn and regulate the tension while crocheting.
+With the left hand, you also would hold the work-in-progress.
+In the beginning, the left hand can hold the whole piece.
+As it grows larger and heavier, the right hand will also help hold it, but they left hand does most of the work.

-If you take a look through my stitch tutorials, you can see pictures of how I hold the hook and yarn:
+If you take a look through stitch tutorials, you can see pictures of how a right-handed person holds the hook and yarn:

 If you're left-handed, you might also be interested in how other left-handed people hold their work.
 Look for videos and photo tutorials specifically for those who are left-handed.
 Look for a left-handed crafter to teach you.
 Your local craft store might know one to refer.
 Another tactic is to sit opposite of a right-handed crochet teacher and follow those moves in mirror image.